mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/04/gke-cilium.md

     - /gke-ebpf/
     - /gke-cilium/
 ---
+_As of May 10th, 2021, GKE Dataplane V2 and Kubernetes Network Policy logging are generally available starting with GKE version `1.20.6-gke.700` and `gcloud 340.0.0`._

 ![Google, GKE, eBF and Cilium logo.](https://cilium.io/static/1a5e48f755419401103235a6a01de4fd/906b5/google_header.png)

 > Extended Berkeley Packet Filter (eBPF) is a new Linux networking paradigm that exposes programmable hooks to the network stack inside the Linux kernel.
 The ability to enrich the kernel with user-space information—without jumping back and forth between user and kernel spaces—enables context-aware operations on network packets at high speeds.